exanauts/BlockNLPAlgorithms.jl/README.md

 # BlockNLPAlgorithms.jl
 This package implements several popular decomposition algorithms for block-structured nonlinear optimization problems (NLPs).
-This package requires the NLPs to be implemented as `AbstractBlockNLPModels`; for more details on modeling block-structured NLPs, please refer to the documentation of [BlockNLPModels.jl](https://github.com/exanauts/BlockNLPModels.jl).
+It requires the NLPs to be implemented as `AbstractBlockNLPModels`; for more details on modeling block-structured NLPs, please refer to the documentation of [BlockNLPModels.jl](https://github.com/exanauts/BlockNLPModels.jl).

 ## Available Decomposition Algorithms
 1. [Dual Decomposition Algorithm](http://www.seas.ucla.edu/~vandenbe/236C/lectures/dualdecomp.pdf)